 5. Why is the index used?

-Indexes are used for the easy access of data.
-To increase the performance of retrieval data, Indexes are used.
+Indexes are used for easy access to data.
+In addition, it is used to increase the performance of retrieval data.
 It helps to find the required data quickly without actually searching each row.

 Get 100% Hike!